United Kingdom media guide

 - Channel 4 - commercially funded but publicly owned national station

-- five - national commercial channel
+- Channel 5 - national commercial channel

-- Independent Television News (ITN) - supplier of news to ITV, Channel 4
+- Independent Television News (ITN) - supplier of news to ITV, Channel 4 and other outlets

 - BBC Radio Scotland

 - BBC Radio nan Gaidheal - Gaelic-language station for Scotland